-With portal pages, you can gather all required information together flexibly in portlets.
-Portlets can be added to portal pages, which you can define in the portal menu structure, and to view pages that contain a portlet container.
+Portlets can be added to portal pages, which you can define in the portal menu structure, and to application pages that have a portlet container.
 In both cases, the term "portal page" will be used in the following.
 Portlet content can come from applications or from information provided by basic portlets.
 The number and type of portlets can be customized by the user provided they have the corresponding permission.
 Portlets are responsive, they adjust to the size of the display.
 On portal pages, you will find a button with an arrow symbol on the right-hand side.
 Click on this button to open the portlet and grid settings.
 This page has a corresponding arrow symbol on the left-hand side to close the settings.

 You will find the settings at the top:

 Each user can create and delete portlets provided they have the corresponding permission.
 They can also modify the arrangement via drag & drop if this is allowed in the container settings in the default mode.

 In default mode, the portal pages of all users - including anonymous users - can be managed by members of the Administrators user group.

 You can search for existing portlets here.
 Search results are shown beneath the search field and can be moved to a container via drag & drop.

 This area contains a list of portlets that you have defined in applications and predefined portlets from the system applications.
 Click here for more information about creating portlets from applications.